mebusy/notes/dev_notes/computeGraphics.md

  - Note that we don't know and don't need to know what the saved transform does.
     - The modeling transform moves the object from its natural coordinates into its proper place in the scene.
     - Then on top of that, a coordinate transform that is applied to the scene as a whole would carry the object along with it.
+ - Let's look at a little example.
+Suppose that we want to draw a simple 2D image of a cart with two wheels.